-Rhodes is a relatively small university (just over 8000 students) but enjoys the distinction of having among the best undergraduate success and graduation rates in South Africa.
-This is testimony to the quality of students that Rhodes attracts, to the academic provision made for them, and to the commitment of Rhodes staff to student development and success.
+Rhodes is a relatively small university (with just over 8000 students) but it enjoys the distinction of having among the best undergraduate success and graduation rates in South Africa.
+This is testimony to the quality of students that the Institution attracts, to the academic provision made for them, and to the commitment of Rhodes University staff to student development and success.